Hire Expert Data Engineers

 HAVING COUNT (*) >1

-Question: Find the max salary and department name from each department from these two tables:
+Question: Find the max salary and department name for each department from these two tables:

 Employee table: